Natnael-arch/DecentraP2P/README.md

 # P2P Escrow on Arc

-This repository contains a Solidity smart contract (`contracts/P2PEscrow.sol`) designed for Arc’s EVM-compatible L1.
-Arc settles fees directly in stablecoins such as USDC/EURC, so escrow operations benefit from deterministic costs and sub-second finality.
-The contract enables sellers to lock stablecoins on-chain while buyers complete fiat transfers off-chain.
+This repository contains a full-stack decentralized P2P marketplace on Arc’s EVM-compatible L1.
+Sellers post generic USDC/EURC liquidity while buyers spin up trade sessions on-demand.
+Arc’s stablecoin-native fees provide deterministic gas costs, so both escrow operations and tx fees stay in stable assets.

 ## Marketplace Workflow

 1. **Seller listings** – Sellers post generic liquidity with `createListing(amount, price)`.
-No buyer is chosen upfront.
+No buyer is chosen upfront; liquidity remains in the seller wallet until a trade starts.
 2. **Buyer sessions** – Any buyer can call `startTrade(listingId, amountRequested)`.
 This reduces the listing’s available liquidity and creates a trade that sits in `AwaitingSellerLock`.
-3. **Seller lock** – The seller locks just that trade’s amount via `sellerLockFunds(tradeId)` (scripts/ UI auto-approve USDC if needed).
+3. **Seller lock** – The seller locks just that trade’s amount via `sellerLockFunds(tradeId)` (scripts/UI auto-approve USDC if needed).
 4. **Buyer marks paid** – The buyer settles fiat off-chain, then calls `buyerMarkPaid(tradeId)`.
 A timeout deadline is stored on-chain.
 5. **Release / refund** – Seller calls `sellerRelease(tradeId)` to deliver USDC.
 If the seller never releases, anyone can call `triggerTimeoutRefund(tradeId)` once the deadline passes, automatically returning the locked funds to the seller.